filip-777/network-alert-system/README.md

-# network-alert-system
+# Network-alert-system
-Demo project of network alert system
+This is a demo project how could be solved basic network alert system.
+Dask description is in folder: [Open File](./task/Java_homework_assignments.pdf)